 - We want our developers to continually want to grow.
 You are always looking to get better as a developer and you keep up with newest technologies and consider yourself a polyglot.

-- You are occasionally disposed to take risks and experiment in the name of innovation.
+- You take calculated risks and experiment in the name of innovation.

 - You are fine with with throwing away things if they don't work out, and able to recognize early on when something isn't working out.